Neerajshah1008/Netflix-Business-Case/README.md

-# Insights based on Non-Graphical and Visual Analysis:
+6.Insights based on Non-Graphical and Visual Analysis:
-## Insights Based on Non-Graphical Analysis:
+Insights Based on Non-Graphical Analysis:
 1. Director and Cast Information:
 • By splitting the director and cast columns and analyzing them, we gain insights into the diversity and frequency of collaborations in the film industry.